Income inequality in the Philippines: Martial Law (1972–1991)

-EDSA Revolution to the Present (1986– )
+EDSA Revolution to the present (1986– )

-Due to the success of the EDSA Revolution, Marcos and his family would flee to Hawaii and Corazon Aquino would become the new Philippine President.
+Due to the success of the EDSA Revolution, Marcos and his family fled to Hawaii and Corazon Aquino became the new Philippine President.
 When she took power, President Aquino was able to restore democracy and basic rights such as the writ of habeas corpus and free speech.
-However, when established a constitutional convention to replace the 1973 constitution, the delegates were mostly from the old elite.
-Also, when she redistributed the corporations of the cronies, these companies were sold to Chinese businessmen and members of the old elite.
+However, when she redistributed the corporations of the cronies, these companies were sold to Chinese businessmen and members of the old elite.
 President Aquino was an honest leader, but she was not able to solve other issues because of instability caused by attempted coups staged by the military which tried to overthrow her government.

 When Fidel Ramos succeeded Cory Aquino, he relaxed government regulations in order to allow entrepreneurs to be able to compete with foreign corporations and he was able to end the electricity crisis of his predecessor's regime.
 Ramos was also able to make the economy more transparent by introducing a banking reform, which allowed local and foreign banks to compete.
 In his SONA, President Ramos also planned to create socialized housing for the poor and more importantly, to give them the tools to earn a better living by means of credit and land reform.
 President Ramos also swore to make the taxation system more equitable and progressive.
 At the same time, he also expanded the VAT in order to simplify sales taxes.

-In 2005, President Gloria Arroyo implemented the E-VAT which fixed the value-added tax at 12%.which ended up cancelling out the 25 peso raise in the minimum wage.
+In 2005, President Gloria Arroyo implemented the E-VAT which fixed the value-added tax at 12%, which ended up cancelling out the 25 peso raise in the minimum wage.
 It was also said that this increase in VAT was supposed to target the rich who buy more high-end goods, but they can pay it.
 However, the poor are more affected because they have to cut their expenses.
 This is because electricity rates were also affected by VAT, which ends up shrinking the income of the poor due to more expenses.